jessekelighine/up.nvim/README.md

 ## Examples

-Suppose that you are in the directory `/home/user/projects/project/src/main.lua`.
+Suppose that you are editing the file `/home/user/projects/project/src/main.lua`.

 - If you run the command `:Up`, it will change the current working directory to `/home/user/projects/project`
 - If you run `:Up pro`, it will change the current working directory to `/home/user/projects/project`.